vpavlenko/study-music/research/README.md

 Traditional Arabic music is a heterophonic, with a single melody elaborated by several instruments.
 In 20th century a lot of composers created original pieces, including [long](https://www.youtube.com/watch?v=jlPx-R7XmaA) [songs](https://www.youtube.com/watch?v=e7wl1tm35bM).
 Instead of using just two scales, as Western music, an Arabic music uses many scales, or rather [jins](https://www.maqamworld.com/en/jins.php) (4 or 5 pitch collections) and modulates between them, creating a [narrative](https://maqamlessons.com/analysis/rast.html) through these modulations, much like Western music creates one with chords.

-- Can we make an automatic transcription of a piece, exploiting this knowledge of its structure?
+- Can we make an automatic transcription of a piece, exploiting this knowledge of expected structure?
 - How can we visualize the modulations in the most efficient way?
 What's the best piano roll for Arabic music?
 - Are [networks of maqams](https://maqamlessons.com/playground/010_01_MaqamRast.html) not cliques?
 Are certain edges really absent?
 Why?

 Also, tuning of quartertones is not fixed.
-Can we say anything about it?
+Can we say anything about it using cent-accurate tuner algorithms?

 ## Adhans